Nicolas Le Bihan

 F. Bouchard, N. Laurent, S. Said, and 1 more author

-to appear in IEEE Signal processing Letters, 2025
+IEEE Signal Processing Letters, 2025

 3. EUSIPCO